jerlendds/osintbuddy/README.md

   </ol>
 </details>

-## [↑](#Table-of-Contents)Introducing the OSINTBuddy Toolbox
+## Introducing the OSINTBuddy Toolbox

-Fetch data from different sources and returns the results as visual entities that you can explore step-by-step!

-OSINTBuddy is an OSINT tool in beta which is distributed for educational and investigative purposes, the person who has bought or uses this tool is responsible for its proper use or actions committed, jerlendds, the developer(s) of OSINTBuddy, are not responsible for the use
+OSINTBuddy is an OSINT tool in a very early beta which is distributed for educational and investigative purposes, the person who has bought or uses this tool is responsible for its proper use or actions committed, jerlendds, the developer(s) of OSINTBuddy, are not responsible for the use